bhadmusolaide/my-farm-stock-management/.trae/rules/project_rules.md

 - Be fast, but not at the cost of accuracy.
 - Ask before assuming.
 - Improve with every run.
+- Always check the codebase and use default property names, never assume property names

 ## When working with databases
 - Always examine existing data before creating new records - don't assume tables are empty